Roles and Responsibilities

 You can read more about the roles and responsibilities of the Australian Government and the states and territories on the Attorney-General’s Department website.

-The Attorney-General’s Department (AGD) is responsible for ensuring that Australia fulfils its obligations under the Hague Convention, and has the primary responsibility for establishing and managing Australia’s intercountry adoption arrangements.
+The Attorney-General’s Department (AGD) is responsible for ensuring that Australia fulfils its obligations under the Hague Convention.

 For further information on AGD’s role, please visit the Attorney-General’s Department website.

-Australian immigration and citizenship requirements are important aspects of the adoption process and are managed by the Department of Immigration and Border Protection (DIBP).
+Australian immigration and citizenship requirements are important aspects of the adoption process and are managed by the Department of Home Affairs.

 How the Department may be able to help your family

-Adopting parents are referred to DIBP once they are ready to proceed with visa and citizenship processes for their adopted child.
-DIBP has dedicated staff to help you understand the options for your individual circumstances and support you through the application process.
+Adopting parents are referred to the Department of Home Affairs once they are ready to proceed with visa and citizenship processes for their adopted child.
+The Department of Home Affairs has dedicated staff to help you understand the options for your individual circumstances and support you through the application process.

 Please note that the Australian Passport Office in the Department of Foreign Affairs and Trade is responsible for passport applications and assessments.